Talentica/HungryHippos/Readme.md

    1.1 cd basic_install_scripts

-   1.2 ./install.sh
+   1.2 ./install-all.sh

-   1.2.1 install_*.sh to install respective software.
+   1.2.1 install-*.sh to install respective software.

    NOTE :- If you have Java or Ruby already installed it will be better you install the software individually.
 Else it will
       override you Ruby and Java to latest version.